 Integration with LearnDash Mark Complete

-The global setting that controls the Mark Complete button can be overridden at the lesson or topic level by changing the value of Restrict Mark Complete from “Use Global Setting” to “Yes” or “No”.
+The global setting that controls the Mark Complete button can be overridden at the lesson or topic level by changing the value of Restrict Mark Complete from “Use Global Setting” to a specific option.

 This change will force the Mark Complete button to remain disabled until the user passes the quiz.
 You can even override the passing grade that was set when publishing in Storyline, Captivate, or iSpring.
 For example, entering “result > 60” in the Completion Condition field will change the passing grade to 60.

 If there are multiple Tin Can modules on a lesson/topic page, the Mark Complete button condition is satisfied when any modules have been completed.
 For H5P modules, the Mark Complete button gets enabled when any module on the page has been completed (the H5P module must pass xAPI statements for this functionality to work; not all H5P content types do this).

 - The completion of a LearnDash lesson/topic and that of a Tin Can module are independent of each other.
 How completion should be triggered in an e-learning module published from Storyline, Captivate, and iSpring is configured in the Publish settings in those programs.
 (The following example is from Storyline 2.)
 Articulate Rise and H5P don’t give the user these tracking options.

 - Mark Complete integration will only work if the module is launched in a web browser.
 Tin Canny does not communicate with mobile apps such as Articulate Mobile Player or iSpring Play.